Industrial and Urban Accidents

 Know your building

-Familiarise yourself with the safety codes and emergency escape routes for the buildings in which you live or work.
+Familiarise yourself with the safety codes, how to raise the alarm and emergency escape routes for the buildings in which you live or work.
 These could include fire escapes, emergency refuge areas or designated evacuation areas.

 Always follow instructions from the emergency services.
 Staffordshire Fire and Rescue Service have helpful guidance on fire safety in the home and escaping from fires.

 Check your local council’s website for details of major industrial sites in your area.
 The Health and Safety Executive’s ‘Control of Major Accident Hazard (COMAH)’ website also has information on nearby major industrial facilities.

 The Environment Agency’s ‘What’s in your backyard?’ website shows flood zones for reservoirs in England and Wales, and also provides a similar service for landfills and historic mine waste facilities.

 Check the Community Risk Register for the local risk assessment for Staffordshire and Stoke-on-Trent.